-Plot characteristics with the potential to affect rubber yield were compared between the yield and biodiversity datasets using generalised linear models and Mann-Whitney U tests.
-Rubber yields in Southeast Asia are affected by elevation, cold, and drought (Ahrends et al., 2015).
-Mean latitude of yield plots was 7.473321°N (SD 0.199305°), and mean elevation (proxy for temperature and drought stress) was 98.2 m asl (range 42.0 - 164.0 m asl), differing trivially from the biodiversity plots (mean latitude difference: 47.2 km, 95% Cl 38.2-55.6 km; elevation: 14.1 m, 4.3-24.0 m asl).
+Plot characteristics with the potential to affect rubber yield were compared between the yield and biodiversity datasets using generalized linear models and Mann-Whitney U tests.
+Rubber yields in Southeast Asia are affected by elevation, cold and drought (Ahrends et al., 2015).
+Mean latitude of yield plots was 7.473321°N (SD 0.199305°), and mean elevation (proxy for temperature and drought stress) was 98.2 m a.s.l. (range 42.0-164.0 m a.s.l.), differing trivially from the biodiversity plots (mean latitude difference: 47.2 km, 95% CI 38.2-55.6 km; elevation: 14.1 m, 4.3-24.0 m a.s.l.).
 All plots in both datasets contained high-yielding rubber clones, and mature rubber trees (7-30 years).

-There were no differences in cultivated plant species richness per plot, or the stem densities of rubber, fruit and timber trees respectively (stems ha-1; Fig. S6-S7).
+There were no differences in cultivated plant species richness per plot, or the stem densities of rubber, fruit and timber trees respectively (stems per ha; Figures S6 and S7).
 The agroforestry systems are thus similar in both datasets, and any effects of structural complexity or intercropping density on yields and biodiversity are likely to be highly comparable.
 Soil type may affect rubber yield.
-Soils for the region are defined as Acrisols (Food and Agriculture Organization of the United Nations, 2012), but according to a national-level soil survey, the plots fell within six soil types, dominated by Udults (freely-drained, humus poor, light soils, USDA, 1999; Department of Land Development, 2002).
-A greater proportion of yield plots had marginal "skeletal" soil types than biodiversity plots (53% versus 22%; Table S1).
+Soils for the region are defined as Acrisols (Food & Agriculture Organization of the United Nations, 2012), but according to a national-level soil survey, the plots fell within six soil types, dominated by Udults (freely drained, humus poor, light soils; Department of Land Development, 2002; USDA, 1999).
+A greater proportion of yield plots had marginal 'skeletal' soil types than biodiversity plots (53% vs. 22%; Table S1).
 It is possible that soils in yield plots are generally poorer quality than biodiversity plots.
 However, within the yield dataset, 47% of plots were skeletal, of which 64% were agroforest, suggesting yield variation due to soil type is likely to be present within both agroforests and monocultures.

-Support from RAOT during rubber planting/re-planting means farmers tend to follow standard practices for immature rubber, but experienced rubber farmers in southern Thailand have diverse ongoing management practices (e.g. fertilisation rates, tapping intensity) once trees are mature (Besson, 2002; Chambon et al., 2017).
+Support from RAOT during rubber planting/re-planting means farmers tend to follow standard practices for immature rubber, but experienced rubber farmers in southern Thailand have diverse ongoing management practices (e.g. fertilization rates, tapping intensity) once trees are mature (Besson, 2002; Chambon, Promkhambut, Duangta, Lesturgez, & Sainte-Beuve, 2017).
 However, we cannot conceive any reason why management practices would differ systematically between the yield and biodiversity datasets.